abubakrali10/printf/README.md

 - `%r`: prints a string in reverse order
 - `%R`: prints a string with each letter rotated by 13 positions (ROT13)

-## Limitations

-The custom printf function has the following limitations:

-- The function does not support the flag characters used in the standard printf function
-- The function does not support field width or precision
-- The function does not support length modifiers

-## Buffering

-In order to minimize the number of calls to the write system call, the custom printf function uses a local buffer of size 1024 characters to store formatted output before writing it to stdout.

 ## Error handling

 If the format string is NULL or if an unsupported conversion specifier is encountered, the function returns -1.

-## Future work

-Possible future enhancements to the custom printf function could include support for additional conversion specifiers, support for flag characters, field width and precision, and length modifiers.

 ## Contributors